polymorphic92/PD-workflow/PITCHME.md

 +++

 ### What is your Workflow/Tooling
-* Tools, Applications and Proccess that assist in code development
+* Tools, Applications and Process that assist in code development

 +++

 ### Why should you Optimize your Workflow/Tooling
 * Easier to integrate  the use of new technologies
 * Process of code development becomes easier/faster
-* be perpared for the next "big thing" in software development
+* be prepared for the next "big thing" in software development

 +++
  ### Recommendations on how to Optimize your Workflow and Tooling
  *  Try to identify parts of your workflow that could be optimized
  *  Can this part of the Workflow or tool be automated
- *  Investigate new features, plugins, addons in currently used apps
+ *  Investigate new features, plugins, add-ons in currently used apps
- *  Search for alerantive app that meets your needs
+ *  Search for alternative app that meets your needs

 ---
 ## Examples